bvegetabile/paperOptBalGPPS/README.md

 1. Clone or download this repository
 2. Using RStudio, open the file paperOptBalGPPS.Rproj file
-3. Compile the package (on a Mac this can be done with `command+shift+b'
+3. Compile the package (on a Mac this can be done with "command+shift+b"
     - This may require the devtools package

-## Running Simulations
+## Replicating the Simulation Section

-The simulations that were run for the paper are located within the ~Simulations/ folder
+The simulations that were run for the paper are located within the ~Simulations/ folder.
+Each simulation was run with `n_sim=1000`.

 - 01-atesim.R - Provides simulations for comparing methods for estimating the ATE
 - 02-atesim-tablesforpaper.R - Compiles the results from 01-atesim.R for building tables